 Leopards are just as cunning as lions, but not nearly so bold.
 They are nocturnal and mind-bogglingly fast (able to run at speeds up to 35 mph!).
 When they sense that they have been spotted they will flee, more than likely shooting up the nearest tree, as these big cats are expert climbers.
 They are also one of the few big cats that purr, and to hear this domestic sound in the wild is lucky indeed.

 Favourite safaris for spotting leopards: Leopards range all over the East and South, and The Stanley Wing Safari is an especially great expedition for leopard-spotting (pun intended!)

 Fun fact: Leopards can climb trees while carrying prey that weigh as much as they do!

 3. The Cape Buffalo: The Nervous Nellie of the Bunch

 Although lions and leopards are the predators of the Big Five, neither is as deadly as the cape buffalo, which is considered the most dangerous of the Big Five by far, due to its nervous and unpredictable nature.
 Large (up to six feet tall and 700 pounds) and equipped with sizeable horns, they are one of the only bovine species that man has been unable to domesticate.
-Cape buffalo graze in herds, and the sight of them spread out in the savannah, viewed from a hot-air balloon or bush plane, is truly majestic.
+Cape buffalo graze in herds and the sight of them spread out in the savannah, viewed from a hot-air balloon or bush plane, is truly majestic.

-Favorite safaris for spotting cape buffalo: Once again, The Stanley Wing Safari offers great opportunities for spotting the Cape Buffalo from afar.
+Favourite safaris for spotting cape buffalo: Once again, The Stanley Wing Safari offers great opportunities for spotting the Cape Buffalo from afar.
 They can usually be found near water, all across East and South Africa